yassineMtg/MultimodalSearchML/Milestone 1/README.md

 This is in contrast to:

--Autonomous systems: which act in the world (e.g., robotics).
+- Autonomous systems: which act in the world (e.g., robotics).

--Human-in-the-loop: where a person is part of the feedback cycle (e.g., labeling data or approving results).
+- Human-in-the-loop: where a person is part of the feedback cycle (e.g., labeling data or approving results).

 Thus, this project is a clear example of Software 2.0 — where ML replaces handcrafted relevance ranking logic.

+---

+## Feasibility Analysis

+1. Literature Review

+This project is inspired by two key papers:

+- Shopping Queries Dataset (SQD) – arXiv:2206.06588
+    Introduced by Amazon, this dataset provides a large-scale benchmark for product search using query-product pairs labeled by relevance.
+It defined the ESCI labels (Exact, Substitute, Complement, Irrelevant) and proposed ranking, classification, and substitution detection tasks.

+- Shopping Queries Image Dataset (SQID) – arXiv:2405.15190
+    SQID builds on SQD by enriching it with product images and pretrained embeddings (text and image) using CLIP.
+It supports multimodal learning and highlights the value of combining text + image for better product ranking.